Graduation Writing Assessment Requirement; Revision to EM 90-022; Revised

 - Reduce errors in grammar, syntax, punctuation, and spelling

-The prerequisite to all WP courses at CSU, Chico is a letter grade of C- or better in a course in Written Communication or its equivalent at another institution.
+The prerequisite to all WP courses at CSU, Chico is meeting the minimum requirement in GE Area A2 Written Communication or its equivalent at another institution.
 This prerequisite must be stated in writing in the University Catalog, each course syllabus, and in departmental writing standards.

 Responsibilities of Academic Departments